FeernandoOFF/FeernandoOFF/README.md

 I am a Full-stack Web Developer who is passionate about the web and the IoT. :wink:

- 🔭 Im currently working as Freelancer
+ 🔭 Im currently working at Tapadoo

- 🌱 I’m currently learning Python and Computer Vision
+ 🌱 I’m currently learning about the life

- :books: I want to learn Django
+ :books: I want to learn Flutter

  💬 Ask me about Full Stack Development or  IoT.